raid-guild/handbook/docs/how-to-collaborate-on-figma-design-system-file.md

 5. Next, Click on Apply to Document button to apply the latest changes in the Figma file (this will update all the components)
 6. In the left bottm you can select the GitHub branch to push changes
 7. Click on Push icon to send the changes into GitHub code
-8. Similarly if a dev notofies about changes done from the code side in the tokens you can select the Pull icon to update those changes into the Toekn studio and follow the steps from 2-5 above to apply changes in the Figma file/components.
+8. Similarly if a dev notifies about changes done from the code side in the tokens you can select the Pull icon to update those changes into the Toekn studio and follow the steps from 2-5 above to apply changes in the Figma file/components.

 **Video Guides for Token Studio Plugin**
 [Google Drive Link](https://drive.google.com/drive/folders/12_4zMI5VmcJZR8z-N7XDOAnw2yjHU_iN?usp=sharing)